-You should interpret the terms "attempt" and "knowingly" in accordance with the definitions of those terms previously provided in these instructions.
+You should interpret the terms "attempt" and "knowingly" in accordance with the definitions of those terms previously provided at pages 13 and 16 of these instructions.

-You may find that a defendant under consideration provided material support to Hamas if you find that the entity to which the defendant provided the support was operating under Hamas's direction or control or if it was organizing, managing, supervising, or otherwise directing the operation of Hamas's personnel or resources.
+You may find that a defendant under consideration provided material support to Hamas if you find (1) that the entity to which the defendant provided the support was operating under Hamas's direction or control or if it was organizing, managing, supervising, or otherwise directing the operation of Hamas's personnel or resources and (2) that the defendant under consideration knew that the entity to which the defendant made the contribution was operating under Hamas's direction or control or that it was organizing, managing, supervising, or otherwise directing the operation of Hamas's personnel or resources.